noahehall/theBookOfNoah/_javascript.md

       ```
   3. measure your style recalculation costs
     - devtools > timeline > record your action> find `Recalculation` events, focus on those events that take longer than 60 FPS
-  4. use BEM: block element modifier to structure your CSS classes
+  4. use BEM (or something similar): block element modifier to structure your CSS classes
+  5. use transform and opacity changes for animations
 ##### javascript optimizations
   1. minimize, mangle, and remove dead code
   2. make your JavaScript async and eliminate any unnecessary JavaScript from the critical rendering path.